Facts About Russian Blue Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 Has the kitten had all of its vacations?
 Ask for a copy of the vaccination record.

 How have they been socialized?
-This cat has a tendency toward shyness, and a cat that hasn’t been exposed to humans early in its life may be fearful and anxious.
+This cat tends toward shyness, and a cat that hasn’t been exposed to humans early in its life may be fearful and anxious.
 It may never form the strong bonds the breed is known for.

 Can they provide you with references from others who have purchased kittens from them?
 If they do, check them.
 If they don’t, consider that a red flag.